ds-04/amanda_deploy/README.md

 Override the defaults and increase the max vtapes for the configuration e.g. (for the example config): ```vtape_server_cfg1_max_vtape```

-Then run the role again, more *slot* directories will be created, which Amanda will see and create vtapes.
+Then run the role again, more *slot* directories will be created, which Amanda will see and create vtapes for.

 ## *How would I have multiple instances? (multiple "Backup Server Hosts")*